 PCB Editor object properties are definable options that specify the visual style, content and behavior of the placed object.
 The property settings for each type of object are defined using the following:

-Post-placement settings – all Layer Stack Table object properties are available for editing in the Properties panel when a placed Layer Stack Table is selected in the workspace.
+Post-placement settings – all Layer Stack Table object properties are available for editing in the Layer Stack Table dialog and the Properties panel when a placed Layer Stack Table is selected in the workspace.

 The icon to the right of this region must be displayed as (unlocked) in order to access the below fields.
 Toggle the lock/unlock icon to change its lock status.

 X (first field) - the current X (horizontal) coordinate of the reference point of the object, relative to the current workspace origin.
 Edit to change the X position of the object.
 The value can be entered in either metric or imperial, include the units when entering a value whose units are not the current default.

 Y (second field) - The current Y (vertical) coordinate of the reference point of the object, relative to the current origin.
 Edit to change the Y position of the object.
 The value can be entered in either metric or imperial, include the units when entering a value whose units are not the current default.

 Rotation - the object's angle of rotation (in degrees), measured counterclockwise from zero (the 3 o'clock horizontal).
 Edit to change the rotation of the object.
 Minimum angular resolution is 0.001°.

 Layer - the layer to which the table is currently assigned.
 Use the drop-down to select a different layer.